Merkoba/Meltdown/arguments.md

 Delay in seconds between each print when streaming.

-For example `--delay 0.25` would print more frequently compared to `--delay 1.0`.
+For example `--delay 0.25` would print more frequently compared to `--delay 1`.

 This might be useful if you don't want to overwhelm the interface with very frequent prints.

+Use `0` to not have a delay at all.

 ---